');

 About Lenox, MA

-Lenox is a small community in Massachusetts with a population of 1,809 residents.
-The median household income is $58,920 per year, which is near the national average.
-The median age in Lenox is 64.2 years.
+Lenox is a small town located in Massachusetts with a population of 1,809 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,920 per year, which is 22% below the national median of $75,149.
+The median age of 64.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Lenox Ranks in Massachusetts